-The biggest disruption in technology affecting the cab industry was the launch of Uber in 2009.
-The brain behind Uber was of Garrett Camp.
-The idea of developing a ride-sharing app was triggered when they had to shell out $800 for hiring a private cab on New Year evening.
+There are many apps like Uber in India but, The biggest disruption in technology affecting the cab industry was the launch of Uber app development in 2009.
+The brain behind Uber was Garrett Camp.
+The idea of developing ride-sharing apps like Uber was triggered when they had to shell out $800 for hiring a private cab on New Year’s evening.
 Starting with an option to hail a black luxury car in 2009 to become the world’s highest-valued private setup in a decade, the journey is nothing less than fascinating.
 Today, whenever you think about a cab, the first name that comes to mind is Uber.
 It was able to carve a niche in spite of immense competition in the market.
-It has become the solution to all the transportation worries.
+Apps like Uber have become the solution to all transportation worries.

 The world has gone bonkers over the simplicity of the app in providing multiple types of transport to its users with multiple pricing options to choose from, enhancing the revenue of the drivers as well as the cab aggregator company at the same time.
-Uber app has made its presence felt on the global map so strongly that it has inspired developers and entrepreneurs to develop similar kinds of a platform and acquaint themselves with the costs involved in developing an Uber-like app.
+Uber app has made its presence felt on the global map so strongly that it has inspired developers and entrepreneurs to think that how do I make an app like Uber on similar kinds of a platform and acquaint themselves with the costs involved in developing an Uber-like app.

 Thinking on the same lines, let us explore the basics, features, business model, and finally, the development costs of such an app.
 Let us start with the top competitors of Uber in the market.